ionic-team/stencil-site/src/docs/introduction/upgrading-to-stencil-three.md

 ### Using `includeImportCustomElements`

-The addition of [customElementsExportBehavior](#add-customelementsexportbehavior-to-control-export-behavior) option on `dist-custom-elements` can also have an impact on the
+The addition of the [customElementsExportBehavior](#add-customelementsexportbehavior-to-control-export-behavior) option on `dist-custom-elements` can also have an impact on the
-[Stencil framework integrations output targets](/docs/overview) if they are configured to use the output from `dist-custom-elements` (i.e. setting
+[Stencil framework integration output targets](/docs/overview) if they are configured to use the output from `dist-custom-elements` (i.e. by setting
 `includeImportCustomElements: true`).
-If problems are noticed with the generated import statements in the component proxy files, setting
+If you encounter problems with the generated import statements in the component proxy files, setting
-`customElementsExportBehavior: 'single-export-module'` in the framework output target config should result in the same behavior as in Stencil V2.
+`customElementsExportBehavior: 'single-export-module'` in the `dist-custom-elements` output target config should result in the same behavior as in Stencil V2.
 For example, a project using the Angular framework integration output target would have a config like:

 ```ts